kudobuilder/kudo/README.md

 # Kubernetes Template Project

-The Kubernetes Template Project is a template for starting new projects on the github.com/kubernetes organization.
+The Kubernetes Template Project is a template for starting new projects in the GitHub organizations owned by Kubernetes.
 All Kubernetes projects, at mimimum, must have the following files:

 - a `README.md` outlining the project goals, sponsoring sig, and community contact information
-- an `OWNERS` file with the project leads listed
+- an `OWNERS` with the project leads listed as approvers ([docs on OWNERS files](https://git.k8s.io/community/contributors/devel/owners.md))
 - a `CONTRIBUTING.md` outlining how to contribute to the project
-- a `code-of-conduct.md` outlining community behavior and the consequences of breaking the code
+- the `code-of-conduct.md` from this repo, which outlines community behavior and the consequences of breaking the code
-- a `LICENSE` which must be Apache 2.0
+- a `LICENSE` which must be Apache 2.0 for code projects, or Creative Commons 4.0 for documentation repositories
-- a `RELEASE.md` file that talks about the process for releases

 ## Community, discussion, contribution, and support